Assistant professor of accounting

 The liberal arts curriculum allows and invites each and every student to pursue their passions by providing a well-rounded holistic education.
 Along the way your critical thinking, communication, problem solving, and global knowledge skills will be developed through intentional and engaging experiences.
 These skills will not only aid in your chosen Major, but also prepare you for future careers in a variety of areas.
 Upon graduation, students remark on the profound experience with celebration and gratitude as they continue to pursue the passions they discovered with excellence.

 Each year at Franklin College opportunities to develop your professional skills are plentiful.
 Students participate in resume preparation, social presence awareness, mock interviews, and networking through various courses and offerings.
-Career services, in partnership with your professors, will help you prepare for and pursue networking events, internships, and full-time employment opportunities.
+The Office of Career Development, in partnership with your professors, will help you prepare for and pursue networking events, internships, and full-time employment opportunities.
 As a reflection of our professional development, the EBA department has consistently had a near 100% job or graduate school placement rate within 8 months after graduation.